blockchainofthings/CatenisAPIClientJS/README.md

 });
 ```

-> **Note**: the parameters of the *retrieveAssetIssuanceHistory* method are slightly different than the ones taken by
+> **Note**: the parameters of the *retrieveAssetIssuanceHistory* method are slightly different from the ones taken by
 >the Retrieve Asset Issuance History Catenis API method.
 In particular, the date parameters, `startDate` and `endDate`,
 >accept not only strings containing ISO8601 formatted dates/times but also *Date* objects.